 - On our final morning we travel to the coast at Pacific Palisades to visit the remarkable architectural conceit, the Getty Villa.
 Designed to resemble the ancient Roman Villa of the Papyri at Herculaneum, the setting and collection mirror the ambition and breadth of imagination of J Paul Getty.
 We continue to Malibu and our final group lunch overlooking the Pacific Ocean.
 We then travel to Los Angeles airport and our early evening return flight home to Heathrow, arriving at lunchtime on Tuesday.

 Concerts & Operas

-The November 2017 programme has yet to be announced so we will advise guests when it is published.
-You can then either book tickets directly or the CICERONI office can book on your behalf.
+Please contact us for available performances during our stay.
+You can either book tickets directly or the CICERONI office can book on your behalf.

 - Price: £3,485 per person

 - Price without flights: £3,015

 - Single Supplement: £495 (Double Room for Sole Use)

 6 Nights with Breakfast at the 4* Millennium Biltmore in Downtown Los Angeles